CloudyAnt/PropRay/README.md

 An intellij plugin to help you see through your properties files.

-If you use Unicode escape sequences in your properties files, you can use this plugin to see the actual characters.
+If there are Unicode escape sequences in your properties files, you can use this plugin to see the actual characters.

+Also, you can convert a whole properties file to ISO-8859-1 encoding by just one click.